-- All inspection, maintenance, and operation activities associated with this plan were completed in the Tier 2 HFTD.
-Over the past year, BWP and its tree trimming contractor performed an extensive line clearance work as part of its vegetation management program by trimming 213 trees and removing 1 "problem" tree which would have created a potential fire hazard.
-In addition, BWP enacted procedures to block reclosers, patrol the circuit before re-energizing a tripped circuit, and restrict ignition producing work during an RFW alert. - There were 11 days with RFW alerts.
+- In 2022, only 1 risk driver events occurred in the Tier 2 HFTD.
+A conventional transformer fuse operated.
+Conventional fuse operation is a risk driver accounting for the largest percentage of outages, both this year, and historically in the Tier 2 HFTD.
+BWP has created a program to replace all conventional fuses in the Tier 2 HFTD with CALFIRE "Exempt" fuses as discussed in Section 5.1.5. - There were no pole failures in the Tier 2 zone.
+The absence of no pole failures in the Tier 2 zone is a direct result of BWP's active efforts over the past several years with deteriorated pole replacements, intrusive pole inspections, pole loading assessments and remediation, and annual patrol inspections. - All inspection, maintenance, and operation activities associated with this plan were completed in the Tier 2 HFTD.
+Over the past year, BWP and its tree trimming contractor performed an extensive line clearance work as part of its vegetation management program by trimming 103 trees and removing 1 "problem" tree which would have created a potential fire hazard.
+In addition, BWP enacted procedures to block reclosers, patrol the circuit before re-energizing a tripped circuit, and restrict ignition producing work during an RFW alert. - There were 5 days with RFW alerts.
 BWP will continue monitoring this metric in the future to gauge if there is an uptick in the number of RFW alerts which may occur due to climate change.